particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 <div align=center><img src="/assets/images/accessories/mesh-tripler-top-view.png" ></div>

 Perfect for any prototyping project, the Tripler provides space to add-on up to two FeatherWing accessories without any stacking header needs.
-Compatible with the newest generation of Particle developer kits (Particle Mesh).
+Compatible Gen 3 Particle developer kits.

 The Tripler has three breakouts for each pin on a Feather, as well as plain grid proto holes.
 In addition, three sets of pins are cross connected with a full strip of connected pads for GND and 3.3V.